International Work placements (including for language students)

 Many students have the opportunity to do a work placement as part of their course.
 This may be a year in industry or a year abroad.

-If you are undertaking a placement as part of your degree, check your School’s requirements as they may not permit overseas placements, or only within certain countries.
+If you are undertaking a placement as part of your degree, check your School’s or Placement Office’s requirements as they may not permit overseas placements, or only within certain countries.
 Your placements co-ordinator may also be able to recommend past employers that students have been placed with.

 Checklist